 Clemency records, legal agreements and "the president's calls" among records separated by Justice Department filter team in Mar-a-Lago search

-Clemency records, legal agreements and "the president's calls" among records separated by Justice Department filter team in Mar-a-Lago searchget the free app

 Washington — Two itemized lists of documents seized during the FBI's search at former President Donald Trump's Florida residence and segregated by a team of agents screening records for any that may be potentially privileged offered an inside look at how the team works and the wide assortment of things Trump took with him when he left the White House.